Kv-na/BbbExporter/README.md

 3. The tool will:
    - Fetch the SVG data from the specified URL.
    - Modify the content to ensure the presentation is fully viewable.
-   - Save the result as an HTML file in the current directory.
+   - Save the result as an HTML and a PDF file in the current directory.

 ---